 |SI.
 No. ||Name ||Ratio to median remuneration |

-2. The percentage increase in remuneration of each Director Chief Financial OfficerCompany Secretary in the financial year: The Board of Directors of the Company comprisesof Non-executive Directors who does not draw any Remuneration form the Company exceptsitting fee.
+2 The percentage increase in remuneration of each Director Chief Financial OfficerCompany Secretary in the financial year: The Board of Directors of the Company comprisesof Non-executive Directors who has been paid Commission and sitting fee from the company.

 |SI.
 No. ||Name ||% Increase in Remuneration |

 |1. ||Shri Sunil K Arora Managing Director ||18.61 |